LevelUpMarketers/Level-Up-Client-Dashboard/docs/database-schema.md

 | `created_at` | datetime | Record creation timestamp. |
 | `updated_at` | datetime | Record last updated timestamp. |

+Each client is associated with a WordPress user through `wp_user_id`.
 Future tables will reference `client_id` to relate records back to clients.